-It’s summer and on the days it’s not oppressively hot, Austin is a fantastic place to eat outdoors.
+It’s getting warmer and on the days it’s not oppressively hot (which we all know it will be sooner rather than later), Austin is a fantastic place to eat outdoors.
 Here are 10 terrific picnic spots in Austin.

 1. Zilker Park (2100 Barton Springs Rd.)